 - Remember a time when you felt really in love.
 How did you feel?
 What did you think?
 What did you do differently than you do now?
 Write a list of all the reasons you love your partner, or why you fell in love with them.

 - Fix the sex.
-Esther Perel is an amazing sex therapist, and her advice around relationship therapy shocked the therapeutic community because “her thinking went against long-established relationship wisdom, namely that if you fix the relationship through talking therapy, then the sex will fix itself“.
-However, although Perel acknowledged this might work, she “worked with so many couples that improved dramatically in the kitchen, and it did nothing for the bedroom.
+Esther Perel is an amazing sex therapist, and her advice around relationship therapy shocked the therapeutic community because “her thinking went against long-established relationship wisdom”.
+This is because, as Perel acknowledges, she “worked with so many couples that improved dramatically in the kitchen, and it did nothing for the bedroom.
 But if you fix the sex, the relationship transforms.”
 It’s an interesting spin on what is thought to be common sense, but in fact her assertion works.
 If we can transform the way we relate to each other in our most intimate moments (and increase our desire to do so), the rest of the relationship is bound to come together too.
 Check out this post on how the quality of the sex you are having impacts on desire- and how to transform it!
-“There’s evidence that sexual satisfaction might be more important to relationship satisfaction than relationship satisfaction is to having good sex”- Karen Guerney

 - Consider tantra.
 Things like “soul-gazing” and other tantric concepts might also be useful here- this article has some ideas on other ways to create connection.